jingkaih/FPGA-digit-recognition/README.md

 * To store w3, I used a single port BROM, which has width 512 and depth 10<br>
 All of them have read latency 2 clk cycles
 ![diagram](https://github.com/jingkaih/FPGA-digit-recognition/blob/master/img/diagram.png)
+* Particularly, My board used a 74HC595 chip to drive the nixie tube
 * Also, Pyserial has some unexpected flaws so I was using a uart tool to send the bytes, it should also works for other tools such as Serial Port Utility

 ## Results